By Steve Bowers (2008/2017)

 It took less than a second for the agent in the colony's computer to disable the internal alarm system, but it took half an hour with a surgical hacksaw for Paolo to free himself, and fifteen minutes to make his way to the storage bay airlock via the suspended ceiling.
 He made no more noise than a mouse, due to his lack of weight.

-"Paolo was getting very low, and acting really weird.
-When he showed me his macro implants-I knew he had gone over the edge- and look, I'm sorry, Captain- but I was going to help him keep it quiet until Doctor Pereira came back.
+"Paolo was getting very depressed and acting really weird.
+When he showed me those macro-implants of his, that was when I realised he had gone over the edge - and look, I'm sorry, Captain - but at first I was going to help him keep it quiet until Doctor Pereira came back.
 But he really began to freak me out- "

 Ata was clutching his head and raving.
 "My God, Esme, he could have killed us all.
 He changed all right, I wish I'd realised how much he changed- he could have killed you and thought nothing of it.
 That mind hacking turns you into some kind of fucking robot or something."